evilz/vscode-reveal/README.md

 ```

-Note that you can use both theme and custom theme as same time.
-Your custom theme will be loaded after to override default revealJS theme.
+Note that you can use both theme and custom theme at the same time.
+Your custom theme will be loaded after to override default reveal.js theme.

 ## <a id="highlight"></a> Highlight Theme

-You can use code block in your markdown that will be highlitghted by highlight.js.
+You can use code block in your markdown that will be highlighted by highlight.js.
 So you can configure the coloration theme by setting `revealjs.highlightTheme` parameter of VS Code, or set it using front matter.

 ```